Devendra Pratap Pandey: Hybrid terrorist

-With the challenge for security forces in the Kashmir valley in the form of hybrid terrorism, Lt Gen D P Pandey cautioned the Kashmiri society to be more vigilant of these ‘part-time’ terrorists.
+With the challenge for security forces in the Kashmir valley in the form of hybrid terrorism, Lt Gen Pandey cautioned the Kashmiri society to be more vigilant of these ‘part-time’ terrorists.
 They influence & corrupt the youths’ ideology.
-He reiterated to continue efforts to recognize such people in the valley.
+He reiterated to continue efforts to recognise such people in the valley.
 Young people thought process should be towards peace and development.